-New York Live Arts Welcomes Molissa Fenley and Company, Now thru 10/5
+New York Live Arts to Welcome Molissa Fenley and Company, 10/2-5

 Fenley's newest work, Found Object, is a continuation of the creative format used for Cross Bridge (2012).
 Described by Brian Siebert of The New York Times as "deliberate and secure yet also swooshingly sensuous," Cross Bridge was guided partly by a choreographic journal Fenley found in her archives at Mills College dating from 2000, containing 33 movement phrases that were recorded but never created into a dance.
 Employing a similar method of instruction-following as resource material, Fenley asked playwright John Guare, poet Joy Harjo and writer Rudy Wurlitzer to provide written directions from which Fenley interpreted and created the choreography for this new work.
 A quintet featuring dancers Christiana Axelsen, Rebecca Chaleff, Fenley, Peiling Kao and actor RoseMary Quinn, Found Objectfeatures original music composed and performed by Erin Gee, lighting by David Moodey and props by sculptor Jene Highstein (1942 - 2013).
 Originally made for Fenley's 2010 work The Prop Dances: Pieces of Land, Highstein's hand props are included here as an homage to his artistry.